New MetroRail: History

-In December 1994, the Metropolitan Region Scheme was amended to include the original route for the Mandurah Railway, via Kenwick, using the existing Woodbridge to Kwinana freight line, and the Armadale/Thornlie railway line.
+In December 1994, the Metropolitan Region Scheme was amended to include the original route for the Mandurah line, via Kenwick, using the existing Woodbridge to Kwinana freight line, and the Armadale line.
 In July 1995, the Court Liberal government announced it would build the new line to Mandurah (via Kenwick), and committed to completing the line from Kenwick to Jandakot by 2005.

 In April 1997, the same government approved funding for the South West Metropolitan Railway Master Plan.
 The Master Plan was completed in April 2000.
 In June of the same year, the plan for the Currambine to Butler extension was released, which formed part of the Northern Suburbs Railway Interim Master Plan.

 In February 2001, the Gallop Labor government was elected.
 In August 2002, that government announced that the rail alignment from Jandakot to Perth would run in the median of the Kwinana Freeway, and not via Kenwick as previously planned.
-In December 2007, the Mandurah railway line opened, meaning that the project was complete.
+In December 2007, the Mandurah line opened, meaning that the project was complete.

 The Perth Urban Rail Development Project was renamed in March 2003 to New MetroRail.
 The organisation had an information centre in the Perth central business district for the public to obtain information on New MetroRail projects.

 Projects

-Northern Suburbs Railway
+Northern suburbs railway

-Works on the Northern suburbs line within the project included;
+Works on the northern suburbs line within the project included: